Challenge, curiosity, character: lessons from fathers

 Happy upcoming Father’s Day to our two sons and to all other relevant honorees!

 This was what I told graduates from the Ursinus class of 2008, and pretty much what I would still say now.
 (I would change that era’s noun “IMs” to the current “texts,” but otherwise could leave most of the language intact.)
-The “President Strassburger” I mention in the opening line was John Strassburger, a wonderful man and illustrious president of Ursinus, who sadly died two years later, of cancer, at age 68.
+The “President Strassburger” I mention in the opening line was John Strassburger, a wonderful man and the illustrious president of Ursinus, who sadly died two years later, of cancer, at age 68.

 Commencement Address, Ursinus College, May 17, 2008